-Arguably Taipei's most decorative and fashionable shopping space.
-Even if you're not a shopper, the mall is worth a walk through.
-It's host to the finest name brand stores (Bottega Veneta, Bvlgari, Gucci, Tiffany, Tod's) as well as a variety of international and swanky boutiques.
+Number 1 on the top ten shopping in Taipei is Bellavita – arguably Taipei’s most decorative and fashionable shopping space.
+Even if you’re not a shopper, the mall is worth a walk through.
+It’s host to the finest name brand stores (Bottega Veneta, Bvlgari, Gucci, Tiffany, Tod’s) as well as a variety of international and swanky boutiques.

 On the upper floors there are several options for fine dining including L’ATELIER de Joël Robuchon, the first Michelin Guide listed restaurant in Taiwan.
 There’s a food area in the basement levels with several snack and coffee choices.

 Who goes there: If you are into high fashion, salons, or jewelry, then Bellavita is right up your alley.
 However, there are plenty of window shoppers as the mall is quite a beautiful site.
 It’s definitely worth a walk through.
 The basement level has plenty of snacks and drinks for those who want to chat or rest.